$59 million dollar judgment for deliberately scheming to evade the law and cause harm to their clients

 MUSINGS FROM DIANE:

 mortgage fraudI know there are evil people stealing from the innocent.
-But I see red hearing that a lawyer knowingly ripping off their clients.
-Lying, cheating and stealing from your clients is like your doctor giving you a prescription because he/she gets a kick-back from the drug manufacturer.
+But I see red when I hear a lawyer knowingly ripped off their clients.
+Lying, cheating, and stealing from your clients is like your doctor giving you a prescription because he/she gets a kickback from the drug manufacturer.
 Everyone has a right to rely on their lawyer or doctor.

-A doctor has a duty to cause no harm to their patients and a lawyer has a duty to put their client’s interests before their own.
+A doctor has a duty to cause no harm to their patients, and a lawyer has a duty to put their client’s interests before their own.
 Mistakes happen, that is understandable.
-But to intentionally harm someone is an unspeakable sin and that person will certain find his or her way to prison or hell (or hopefully both).
+But to intentionally harm someone is an unspeakable sin, and that person will certainly find his or her way to prison or hell (or hopefully both).

 Share this article